ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/Certificate Format.md

 ## Free certificates {#section_rbm_std_zdb .section}

+The free certificate here is Alicloud CDN Digicert DV version SSL Free certificate, only available for Alibaba Cloud CDN service.
+It cannot be managed in the SSL Certificates service of Alibaba Cloud Security.
+This certificate is only used to enable HTTPS Secure Acceleration in CDN, and you cannot obtain its public and private keys for other use.

 -   The application process for a free certificate takes 5-10 minutes.
 While waiting, you can also go back and choose to upload a custom certificate or select a managed certificate.
 -   You can always switch among custom, managed or free certificate no matter which one you enable at the beginning.